venson-chiang/Halide_Panorama/README.md

 2.Find the best pair corners of every two adjacent images.

-3.Apply Ransanc method to find best Homography matrix of images from pair corners.
+3.Apply Ransac method to find best Homography matrix of images from pair corners.

 4.Calculate boundary box of output image.